act-rules/act-rules.github.io/_rules/document-has-headings-047fe0.md

 #### Passed Example 2

 In this [document](#https://dom.spec.whatwg.org/#concept-document), headings are not the first elements of each [section of content](#section-of-content), but they are the first with an [accessible name](#accessible-name).
-The [accessible name](#accessible name) of the second heading is inherited from its content (a typical situation with because many frameworks that add a lot of extra elements around their components).
+The [accessible name](#accessible name) of the second heading is inherited from its content (a typical situation with many frameworks that add a lot of extra elements around their components).

 **Note**: In this [document](#https://dom.spec.whatwg.org/#concept-document), the [sections of content](#section-of-content) are defined by the `section` elements.